 We’re here 8:30am – 6:00pm Monday to Thursday, 8:30am – 5:00pm Friday and 9am – midday Saturday.

 Or visit communitydirectplus.co.uk

-The Co-operative Bank is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority, and the Prudential Regulation Authority subscribes to the Lending Code and the Financial Ombudsman Service, and is licensed by the Office of Fair Trading (No. 006110).
-The Co-operative Bank p.l.c, P.O.
-Box 101, 1 Balloon Street, Manchester M60 4EP.
-Registered in England and Wales no.990937.
+The Co-operative Bank is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (No.121885) and holds an Interim Permission in respect of consumer credit activities and subscribes to the Lending Code and the Financial Ombudsman Service.
+The Co-operative Bank p.l.c., P.O.
+Box 101, 1 Balloon Street, Manchester, M60 4EP.
+Registered in England and Wales No. 990937.